sam-xl/scancontrol/README.md

 #### Services
 Most servives are wrappers of the scanCONTROL API.
-For more information on the available settings and values see the documentation as part of the [scanCONTROL Linux C++ SDK 0.2](https://www.micro-epsilon.com/2D_3D/laser-scanner/Software/downloads/).
 The rqt plugin uses these services to change the settings during runtime.

 * **`~set_feature`** ([micro_epsilon_scancontrol_msgs/SetFeature])